AbhijeetRoy2107/Color_detection_with_Python/README.md

 10. Double click on the area where you want to detect the color.
 11. Use `Esc` to exit the cmd window.

+The same steps can be followed in any IDE(let's say VS Code).
+1. Open the parent folder `color_detection` in VS Code.
+2. Open a new terminal and use the command `python main.py -i *filr-name.jpg*`.

 ## Credits

 The CSV file for our dataset has been taken from this link